botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Setstatus

-Sets the bot's status and streaming url
+Sets the bot's status and optional streaming url.
+Bot Admin Only

 **Usage:**